Dungyichao/Electric-Vehicle-Route-Planning-on-Google-Map-Reinforcement-Learning/README.md

 (9) urllib

 ## Set Up Google Map API
 Google Map API is now requiring every search URL contains user's key.
-Please refer to this link: https://cloud.google.com/maps-platform/ .Enter your billing information, it will not charge you at this moment because you got $200 free search credit.
+Please refer to this link: https://cloud.google.com/maps-platform/ .
+Enter your billing information, it will not charge you at this moment because you got $200 free search credit.
 If you exceed the certain amount of search, then you will be charged.
 You only need the Maps option. <br />

 <p align="center"><img src="/image/instruction.JPG" height="60%" width="60%"></p>